sw5e-foundry/sw5e/README.md

 support for the SW5E roleplaying game.

-This system provides character sheet support for Actors and Items, mechanical support for dice and rules necessary to play games of 5th Edition, and compendium content for Monsters, Heroes, Items, Powers, Class Features, Monster Features, and more!
+This system provides character sheet support for Actors and Items, mechanical support for dice and rules necessary to play games of SW5E, and compendium content for Monsters, Heroes, Items, Powers, Class Features, Monster Features, and more!

 The software component of this system is distributed under the GNUv3 license.